How A Dog Show Works

 Variety: A division of a breed based on coat, color, or size.
 For example, Poodles (size: Standard, Miniature, Toy), Cocker Spaniels (color: Black, Parti-Color, ASCOB); Collies (coat: Rough, Smooth).

 Breeder: The owner of the dam (mother) when she was bred to produce this dog.

 Breeder-Owner-Handler: An individual who bred, owns, and handles that dog.

 Breeder-Judge: Someone licensed by the AKC to judge dogs of their breed.

 Professional Handler: Someone who handles a dog for a fee.

 Conformation: The structure and physical characteristics of a dog.

-Stack: The pose itself by a dog or the posing of the dog by a handler in its natural stance.
+Stack: The pose itself or the posing of the dog by a handler in its natural stance.

 Gait: The action of movement of the dog.
-Generally speaking, a sound and balanced gait usually indicates proper conformation and structure.
+Generally speaking, a sound and balanced gait usually indicate proper conformation and structure.